zopieux/ircjournal/README.md

 ### Features

-* Simple, no-dependency, JavaScript-optional web front-end to browse and full-text search IRC logs.
+* Simple, no-dependency web front-end to browse and full-text search IRC logs.
 * Standalone IRC ingestion binary that observes log files for updates and save new lines.

 <p align="center">